Notice

 • E.g. JPARepository / Impl

-• All models (request / response) used in the API should be saved in the tx-model project.
-To be reusable for cucumber testing.
+• All models (request / response) used in the API should be saved in the tx-model project to be reusable for cucumber testing.

 "Under-the-hood" concepts